MDAI: Chemistry

 MDAI is a substituted 2-aminoindane.
-The chemical structure of MDAI is indirectly derived from that of the illicit drug MDA, but the α-methyl group of the alkyl amino amphetamine side chain has been bound back to the benzene nucleus to form an indane ring system, which changes its pharmacological properties substantially.
+The chemical structure of MDAI is indirectly derived from that of the illicit drug MDA, but the α-methyl group of the alkylamino amphetamine side chain has been bound back to the benzene nucleus to form an indane ring system, which changes its pharmacological properties substantially.

 Synthesis

 MDAI can be produced from 3-(3,4-methylenedioxyphenyl)propionic acid which is converted to the acid chloride and then heated to produce 5,6-methylenedioxy-1-indanone.
 Treatment of the indanone with amyl nitrite in methanol with HCl afforded the hydroxyimino ketone.
 This is reduced to the 2-aminoindan following a modification of Nichols' earlier method from a paper discussing DOM analogues, using a Pd/C catalyst in glacial acetic acid with catalytic H_{2}SO_{4}.

 Analogues

 Analogues of MDAI include 2-aminoindane (2-AI), NM-2-AI, MDMAI, MEAI (5-MeO-2-AI), MMAI, and 5-IAI, among others.